-The Health Care Authority does not pay for pulpal debridement when performed with palliative treatment for dental pain or when performed on the same day as endodontic treatment.
+The Health Care Authority does not pay for pulpal debridement when performed with palliative treatment for dental pain or when performed on or after the day of endodontic treatment.

 CDT® Code Short Description PA?
 Requirements Age Limitation D3220 Therapeutic pulpotomy N Tooth designation required Clients age 20 and younger only, primary teeth only D3221 Gross pulpal debridement N Tooth designation required All ages, permanent teeth only